unm-campus-histories/spaces/docs/essays/communication-journalism.md

 {% include figure.html class="img-left" width="53%" caption="View from Central Avenue photo by Tyler Dingee" src="images/cj-front.jpg" %}
 #### Overview
-The Communication and Journalism Building (C & J) is a two-story, Spanish Pueblo Revival styled building, made of clay tile and stucco, located on the south end of the University of New Mexico (UNM) in Albuquerque, New Mexico.
-Its sits on the corner of Central Avenue and Yale Boulevard with its main entrance facing north towards Redondo Drive.
+The Communication and Journalism Building (C & J) is a two-story, Spanish Pueblo Revival styled building, made of clay tile and stucco, located on the south end of campus at the University of New Mexico (UNM) in Albuquerque, New Mexico.
+Its sits on the corner of Central Avenue and Yale Boulevard with its main entrance facing north Redondo Drive.